MathsTutionSarjapura/Sompuragate/index.md

 # Admission
 * This is an extensive program to discover and Unlock Your Maths/Science Potential
-* Provide Home visits @ your location, Currently home visit slots are full
+* Ace Your Studies with Expert Home Tuition in Math, Science & NEET Coaching!
 * Small size Batches: We believe in quality over quantity.
 That's why we keep our class sizes small to max 6 to ensure that each student receives the attention and support they deserve.
 Address: Near Spandana Hospital, Sompura Gate, Sarjapura
-* 3 Slots per academic year
 * Admission closes by Feb/March month every academic year
 * For advance booking **call or watsapp 9538072190**